thepaqui/42_Libft_test_main/README.md

 Running it with a test code will only test the function associated with the code.

-To know the codes, check out test_codes.txt
+To know the test codes, check out test_codes.txt